isacfiorotti/modern-etl-pipeline/README.md

-# Lakehouse ETL with Delta, PySpark, and dbt

 ### Gold Price ETL Pipeline
 This is a an end-to-end data engineering project that ingests gold prices from Yahoo Finance, cleans and enriches the data, and produces enriched analytics-ready data using Delta Lake, dbt and PySpark.